 Different Types of Lasers for Hair Removal

 Several different types of laser can be used to remove hair from the body.
 The four lasers that are most often used are:

 - Nd:YaG lasers

-Dr. Anil Shah uses diode lasers to remove body hair at his practice in Chicago, IL, specifically the Diolaze laser.
-Diode lasers are preferred for hair removal because they work quickly and tend to be the most comfortable for patients.
+Dr. Anil Shah, MD uses diode lasers to remove body hair at his practice in Chicago, IL, specifically the Diolaze laser.
+Diode lasers are preferred for hair removal treatment because they work quickly and tend to be the most comfortable for patients.

 The Diolaze laser treats a larger area than other devices, meaning the process is quicker.
 It also works on most skin types.
 Another benefit of the Diolaze laser is that it has a built-in cooling mechanism to help improve patient comfort.

 As with any cosmetic treatment, laser hair removal treatment isn’t right for everyone.
 Some people are better candidates than others.
 People with light skin and dark hair tend to be the best candidates for the procedure.
 The contrast between hair color and skin color allows the lasers to work more effectively.

 In the past, people with darker skin tones, such as people of Middle Eastern or Indian descent, were discouraged from having laser hair removal treatment.
 Older laser methods used wavelengths that could cause skin pigmentation changes and damage to darker skin tones.
 Fortunately, newer lasers are safe to use on all skin tones, as there are now more pulse widths and wavelengths available.

 Although newer laser treatments are safe for use on people of all skin types, hair color can still affect candidacy for treatment.
 Blonde, red, gray, and other light hair colors can be challenging to treat with a laser since there often isn’t enough pigment in the hair to absorb the laser’s energy.